fruciano/GeometricMorphometricsMix/README.md

 They are incorporated into an R package to facilitate distribution and use.

 ## Currently available functions
+- **BTailTest** : Comparison of disparity between two groups
 - **EscoufierRV** : Computation of Escoufier RV, which quantifies levels of association between blocks of variables (Escoufier 1973 - Biometrics)
 - **Kmultparallel** : Parallelised computation of Adams' Kmult (useful for distributions of trees, see Fruciano et al. 2017 - Ecology and Evolution)
 - **ProjectOrthogonal** : Projects data to subspace orthogonal to a given vector (for use in allometric correction, see Burnaby 1966 - Biometrics; Rohlf & Bookstein 1987 - Systematic Zoology; for use in dealing with measurement error, see Valentin et al. 2008 - Journal of Fish Biology; Fruciano 2016 - Development Genes and Evolution)
 - **reversePCA** : Simple function to obtain the original variables (e.g., shape) from PC scores (and mean)
 - **rotate_landmarks**: Apply a user-defined rotation of a landmark configuration about the origin
+- **rarefied_convex_hull** : Computation of rarefied estimates of n-dimensional convex hull volume (a measure of disparity/morphospace occupation)
-- **RarefiedDisparity** : Computation of rarefied estimates of multivariate variance and mean pairwise Euclidean distance (measures of disparity/morphospace occupation)
+- **rarefied_disparity** : Computation of rarefied estimates of multivariate variance and mean pairwise Euclidean distance (measures of disparity/morphospace occupation)
 - **RVrarefied** : Computation of rarefied estimates of Escoufier RV (see Fruciano et al. 2013 - Plos One)
 - **RVcomparison** : Permutation test for the difference in Escoufier RV (see Fruciano et al. 2013 - Plos One)
 - **TestOfAngle** : Test of angle between two vectors, optionally allowing "flipping" of one of the two